Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 Those were the days of relentless grillings by professors using the Socratic method, a high-pressure situation made even more intense for female students by the prevailing view that they were operating in a realm where they did not belong.

-At one point, Dean Erwin Griswold asked the women of the class what it felt like to occupy seats that could have gone to deserving men.
-(In 1993, on the eve of her Supreme Court confirmation, Griswold told the Harvard Crimson he long favored admitting women but that he had been overruled by the university's governing board.
-He added that in asking women such a provocative question, he was playing devil's advocate.
-"I think she completely misunderstood it and should have known better," he said.)

-Further complicating matters for Justice Ginsburg as a Harvard student was the responsibility of being a new mother after the birth of her daughter, Jane.
-(Jane eventually attended Harvard Law as well, one year behind future Chief Justice John G. Roberts Jr.)
+Further complicating matters for Ginsburg as a Harvard student was the responsibility of being a new mother after the birth of her daughter, Jane.
+(Jane eventually attended Harvard Law, as well, one year behind future Chief Justice John G. Roberts Jr.)

-Through it all, Justice Ginsburg was an academic star at Harvard.
+Through it all, Ginsburg was an academic star at Harvard.
 She earned top grades and a spot on the law review.
-But crisis soon invaded her life once again when her husband was diagnosed with testicular cancer.
-The prognosis was dire.
-"At the time, there were no known survivors," Justice Ginsburg said.

-Doctors treated the ailment with both radiation and surgery.
-Justice Ginsburg collected carbon copies of class notes from Martin's classmates, and she typed his papers as he dictated before turning to her own studies.
-Martin eventually recovered and after graduation snagged a job at a New York firm.

 In 1958, Ruth transferred from Harvard to Columbia Law School to complete her legal training.
 There, she continued to thrive, again making the law review and tying for first in her class at graduation in 1959.